 By the end of this module the student should be able to:

 1. Compare and contrast the haematology blood parameters in normal and diseased states

-2. Appreciate the applications of a range of investigative techniques and their expected results related to common conditions.
+2. Demonstrate an understanding of the applications of a range of investigative techniques and their expected results related to common conditions.

 3. Discuss blood group systems and evaluate techniques relevant to serology and transfusion.

-4. Appreciate the essential requirements for the preparation, storage and use of blood products.
+4. Discuss the essential requirements for the preparation, storage and use of blood products.